nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the FumbleLog.
 Be very sure before using this command.

 Format: `clear`